archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String target_repo -- The URI of the target repository

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__